RedCoolBeans/dockerlint/README.md

 In order to treat warnings as errors, use the `-p` flag.

+### Running from a git clone

+If you've cloned this repository, you can run `dockerlint` with:

+	make deps # runs npm install
+    make js && coffee bin/dockerlint.coffee

 ## Roadmap

 - Add support for --version which checks against a specific Docker version